-Can I file a Motion to Modify Custody during the COVID-19 crisis?
+How do I file a Motion to Modify Custody?

-Yes.
-You must fill out a Motion to Modify Custody and file it in one of three ways:
+In order to get a change in custody, you must fill out a Motion to Modify Custody and file it in one of three ways:

 - You can e-file the Motion to Modify Custody on Case File Xpress if you do not have or qualify for a fee waiver.
 It costs \$20 to file a Motion to Modify Custody. - You can email the Motion to Modify Custody to FamilyCourtcic@dcsc.gov if you have an approved fee waiver on file or if you have attached one to your email. - You can file in person at the Family Court Central Intake Center, located in Room JM-540 of the D.C.
 Superior Court.